Proposal Writing Institute

 This institute will bring together faculty and administrators interested in preparing proposals for submission to external funding agencies.
 The four-day institute will consist of one-on-one work with a mentor, writing, small-group discussions, and critiquing of proposals.
 The institute has been developed to assist novice to experienced proposal writers in drafting complete proposals for submission.
 Prior to the institute, participants will be able to access information that will help them begin to draft their proposal.

-Applicants must submit a one to two paragraph outline of their proposal and the name of the intended funding agency and/or program in the on-line application.
-This will help us determine how we can best support their proposal efforts.
-If you have NOT identified a funding source and begun writing a draft proposal, you should NOT participate in this Institute as it is geared for writing and revising draft proposals.
-You will get the most out of the workshop if you are writing a draft even if you aren’t sure where you will submit it. (note: The Proposal Development Workshop (not currently being offered) is designed to assist individuals learn how to find a funding source.)
-The week before the Institute, accepted participants will be expected to submit a draft of their proposal, and a link to the specific program announcement/RFP.
-Participants are encouraged to have as much as possible completed in advance, which will increase the likelihood of departing the Institute with a nearly finished proposal.
-Previous participants were nearly unanimous in declaring that they would have benefited even more from the Institute if they had been further along before they arrived.
+Applicants must submit a one- to two-paragraph outline of their proposal and the name of the intended funding agency and/or program in the online application.
+This will help CUR determine how each applicant's proposal effort may be best supported.
+If you have NOT identified a funding source and begun writing a draft proposal, you should NOT participate in this institute, as it is geared for writing and revising draft proposals.
+You will get the most out of the workshop if you are writing a draft even if you are not certain where you will submit your finished proposal. (note: The Proposal Development Workshop [not currently being offered] is designed to assist individuals learn how to find a funding source.)
+The week before the institute, accepted participants will be expected to submit a draft of their proposal and a link to the specific program announcement/RFP.
+Participants are encouraged to have as much as possible completed in advance, which will increase the likelihood of departing the institute with a nearly finished proposal.
+Previous participants were nearly unanimous in declaring that they would have benefited even more from the institute if they had been further along in their process before they arrived.